 - VC/CV – first syllable closed and short (pillow, tablet)

-Students learn that when first vowel is short and closed in by a consonant, the consonant is doubled to keep the vowel sound short.
+Students learn that when first vowel is short and closed in by a consonant, the consonant doubles to keep the vowel sound short.
 When the first vowel is long and ends with a vowel, it is an open syllable, so the consonant at the juncture is not doubled.

 Feature M: Long Vowel Patterns in the Stressed Syllable

-Stressed syllables come up with Feature M. This is the perfect time to review the long vowel (CVCE, CVVC, CVCC patterns) as they are discovered in our words.
+Stressed syllables come up with Feature M. This is the perfect time to review the long vowel (CVCE, CVVC, CVCC patterns) as they appear in our words.
 Sorts are determined by where the stress falls and how the vowel sounds.
 Here are example sorts:

 - First syllable stressed and Long (VCCV: zebra/VCV: fever)